crismaproject/worldstate-tree-widget-wirecloud/README.md

 ## Get started

 Simply download the binary from [here](http:crisma.cismet.de/lib/wirecloud/crisma-worldstate-tree-widget-wirecloud.wgt).
 Then upload the widget to your local marketplace of the WireCloud platform that you want to use.

+You can also build the widget from scratch.
+The project uses [npm](https://www.npmjs.org/)/[bower](http://bower.io/)/[grunt](http://gruntjs.com/) for project management.
+Follow [these instructions](https://gist.github.com/mscholl/a0aef5a8c6664dc275b5) on how to build such a project.

 ## Configuration